DirectoryTree/ImapEngine/readme.md

 - `copy(string $folder, bool $expunge = true)`: Copies the message to the specified folder.
 - `move(string $folder, bool $expunge = true)`: Moves the message to the specified folder.
 - `delete(bool $expunge = true)`: Marks the message as deleted and, if desired, expunges it from the folder.

-#### Parsing and String Conversion

-- `parse()`: Parses the raw message data into a `MailMimeMessage` instance for deeper inspection (e.g., extracting structured content, attachments, etc.).
-  > **Note:** An exception is thrown if both headers and contents are empty.
-- `__toString()`: Converts the message back to its full raw string (headers and contents combined), which is useful for logging or re-sending the email.

----

 #### Example: Interacting with a Retrieved Message